MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-arc-enabled-virtual-machines.md

 - The latest version of Azure CLI installed on all servers of the cluster.
   - To install Azure CLI on each cluster node use RDP connection.
-  - Follow the instructions on this KB: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows
+  - Follow the instructions on this article: [Install Azure CLI](/cli/azure/install-azure-cli-windows).
 - Arc Resource Bridge has the following resource requirements:
   - At least 50GB of space in C:\.
   - At least 4 cores